jadilorenzo/obsidian/Introductory Logic/Unit 1 Review Answered (with book).md

 	﻿Definitions show relationships.
 	﻿Definitions remove ambiguous﻿﻿.
 	﻿Definitions reduce vagueness.
-﻿﻿﻿1.
+	﻿Definitions increase vocabulary.
+	﻿Definitions can explain concepts theoretically.
+	﻿Definitions can influence attitudes.
+﻿﻿﻿4.
 What are the five types of definitions?
-﻿﻿﻿2.
+	﻿﻿﻿lexical
+	﻿﻿﻿precising
+	﻿﻿﻿stipulative
+	﻿﻿﻿theoretical
+	﻿﻿﻿persuasive
+﻿﻿﻿5.
 Which types would you likely find in a dictionary?
-﻿﻿﻿3.
+	﻿﻿﻿lexical
+	﻿﻿﻿theoretical
+﻿﻿﻿6.
 What is an ambiguous word?
-﻿﻿﻿4.
+	﻿﻿﻿An ambiguous word is one which has multiple meaningsar ﻿﻿﻿1.
 What is a vague word?
-﻿﻿﻿5.
+﻿﻿﻿2.
 What is a lexical definition?
-﻿﻿﻿6.
+﻿﻿﻿3.
 What is a precising definition?
-﻿﻿﻿7.
+﻿﻿﻿4.
 What is a stipulative definition?
-﻿﻿﻿8.
+﻿﻿﻿5.
 What is a theoretical definition?
-﻿﻿﻿9.
+﻿﻿﻿6.
 What is a persuasive definition?

 Lesson 2: Genus and Species
 ﻿﻿﻿1.
 What is a genus?